wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	-   Target

-	-   ColorFormats (which will not load to the data model)
+	-   ColorFormats (which won't load to the data model)

 1. To load the data model, on the **File** backstage view, select **Close & Apply**.